 The messages about low testosterone, or “Low T,” seem to be taking hold.
 A new study published in JAMA Internal Medicine says prescriptions tripled between 2001 and 2011 for men older than age 40.
 Sales were around $2 billion in 2012, according to Consumer Reports.

-But testosterone therapy is not for everyone and should not be taken lightly, says urologist Daniel Shoskes, MD.
+But testosterone therapy isn’t for everyone and should not be taken lightly, says urologist Daniel Shoskes, MD.

 Who needs testosterone therapy?

 There’s no normal level of testosterone for everyone.
-A man can have low testosterone — determined by a blood test — and still be fit physically, mentally and sexually, Dr. Shoskes says.
+A man can have low testosterone — determined by a blood test — and still be fit physically, mentally and sexually.

 Men with testosterone deficiency syndrome, or androgen deficiency in aging men (ADAM), often have poor libido, erectile dysfunction, decreased muscle mass, fatigue, mental fogginess and depression.